Hollywood Pantages Theatre: Architecture and design

 The theater's proscenium is 54 feet wide, and above the proscenium are three painted panels, one depicting Apollo leading his snorting steeds, another depicting California oil riches, and the third depicting Native Californians.
 On each side of the proscenium were originally two small side-stages flanked on the side-walls by large organ chambers.
 The orchestra pit was on an elevator, and the stage, measuring 180 feet wide and 70 feet deep, is the second largest west of Chicago, after the Shrine Auditorium in downtown Los Angeles.

 The crowning beauty of the theater's Art Deco decorations is its double ceiling.
-Designed by Anthony B. Heinsbergen, the ceiling features a series of fretwork sunray effects that converge from the center, from which a large frosted glass and bronze chandelier is hung.
+Designed by Anthony Heinsbergen, the upper ceiling, colored blue, is visible through the lower ceiling's suspended fretwork sunray effects, the latter of which converge at the ceiling's center, where a large frosted glass and bronze chandelier is hung.